-Unless specified otherwise, the paths provided through package manager variables do not end with a trailing slash and cannot be empty.
-A few exceptions to that rule are listed in table 11.7 along with applicable EAPIs.
+Unless specified otherwise, the paths provided through package manager variables do not end with a trailing slash.
+Consequently, the system root directory will be represented by the empty string.
+A few exceptions to this rule are listed in table 11.7 along with applicable EAPIs.